hipa-org/HIPA-CLI/README.md

 - [-D / --debug]: Debug mode -> Logging lots of Data into Console(However, all Data is logged into the Logging Files)
 - [-V / --verbose]: Verbose mode -> Verbose output of Calculations
-- [-h / --highintense]: Skips the Mainmenu and jumps directly to the High Intensity Peak Analyzer Tool
+- [-H / --highintense]: Skips the Mainmenu and jumps directly to the High Intensity Peak Analyzer Tool
 - [-r / --restore]: Restores the default config.ini